ohmp/james-project/newletter.md

   - Succeeded to support 1.000 thunderbird like users
   - However, it turned out we had problems with 10.000 users.

 Additionally, we added metrics a bit everywhere in James using the brand new metrics API.
 We collect and export everything in [ElasticSearch](https://github.com/elastic/elasticsearch-metrics-reporter-java) using [Dropwizard metrics](http://metrics.dropwizard.io/3.2.1/).
 Then we graph it all using [Grafana](http://grafana.com/).
 This allow us to collect all statistic and percentiles.
+We decided to share our [boards and installation](https://github.com/apache/james-project/tree/master/grafana-reporting) guide with the community as part of the James project.

 We track so far :

   - Protocols detailed time execution (and count)
   - Percentile of mailet and matcher executions